 Ceiling joists are basically just “studs” but in the ceiling- you can a joist just like you would locate a wall stud.
 Any stud finder or a number of tricks you can find via google should help you locate a joist to install a hook for your light.

 If you can’t find a stud or there isn’t a stud where you want your light, ceiling hooks with “toggle wings” should be able to hold any light fixture under 20 lbs if installed properly on a hollow wall, plaster and lathe, or mid-sheet drywall.

 Step 4.
-Hide or mask the cord
+Hide or Disguise the Cord